JANUARY 4—10, 2026

 transportation

+Travel days are January 3 and 11.
 The nearest airport is Memphis, about 75 miles away.
 For those not renting cars, there will be airport pickup and dropoff on arrival and departure days, within certain windows.
-When you register you will receive air travel recommendations.
+When you register those who fly will receive air travel recommendations.
 Cars have always worked out easily with some people renting, or driving to the training, and sharing and chipping in for gas.

 Housing

-There is a range of places to stay in Clarksdale from about $60/night and upwards.
-There have been some donated rooms in the past for those who otherwise could not afford to come, please inquire about that.
+There is a range of places to stay in Clarksdale starting at $35 for a dormitory room in a very cool hostel; private rooms from about $60/night and upwards at various places around town.
+There have been some donated rooms in the past for those who otherwise could not afford to come, please inquire about that when you apply.
 When you register you will receive housing recommendations.

 MEALS